 - Integrated security - Protect HTTP-triggered functions with OAuth providers such as Azure Active Directory, Facebook, Google, Twitter, and Microsoft Account.

 - Simplified integration - Easily leverage Azure services and software-as-a-service (SaaS) offerings.
 See the integrations section for some examples.

 - Flexible development - Code your functions right in the portal or set up continuous integration and deploy your code through GitHub, Visual Studio Team Services, and other supported development tools.

 - Open-source - The Functions runtime is open-source and available on GitHub.

 What can I do with Functions?

 Azure Functions is a great solution for processing data, integrating systems, working with the internet-of-things (IoT), and building simple APIs and microservices.
-Consider Functions for tasks like image or order processing, file maintenance, long-running tasks that you want to run in a background thread, or for any tasks that you want to run on a schedule.
+Consider Functions for tasks like image or order processing, file maintenance, or for any tasks that you want to run on a schedule.

 Functions provides templates to get you started with key scenarios, including the following: